kangarko/docs/docs/MineBot/get_started/index.md

 ---
-title: Getting Started
+title: Get Started
 description: A guide on getting started with MineBot.
 icon: material/fast-forward
 ---

-# :material-fast-forward: Getting Started
+# :material-fast-forward: Get Started

 Welcome to the `MineBot` setup guide.